Toward Jordan Decompositions of Tensors: Acknowledgements

 \section{Acknowledgements}

 Holweck thanks Pr.
 Ash Abebe and his staff of the AU Mathematics and Statistics department for making his visiting year in Auburn possible as well as Pr.
 Ghislain Montavon from UTBM for his support in this project.
 Holweck was partially supported by the Conseil R\'egional de Bourgogne Franche-Comt\'e (GeoQuant project).
 Oeding and Holweck acknowledge partial support from the Thomas Jefferson Foundation.
 Oeding acknowledges partial support from the University of Bourgogne for summer salary that supported part of this work.
 We also thank Laurent Manivel, Sasha Elashvili, Mamuka Jibladze, Skip Garibaldi, and Ian Tan for helpful discussions.
+An anonymous referee's remarks provided valuable insight for a revision of this work.

 Statement: During the preparation of this work the authors used Grammarly in order to identify and correct grammatical issues.
 After using this tool/service, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication. \FloatBarrier [1]{\href{http://arxiv.org/abs/#1}{{\tt arXiv:#1}}}